-Some of the most under-insured people are tenants.
-In today's environment home ownership is becoming less trendy and condos are becoming more popular, when people “buy” something, it makes sense to them to insure.
+Some of the most under-insured people are renters.
+In today's environment, home ownership is becoming less trendy and condos are becoming more popular, when people “buy” something, it makes sense to them to insure.
 However, we see more and more that those who don’t buy a property totally overlook the need for insurance.

-Many people do not understand what is covered on a tenant policy.
+Many people do not understand what is covered on a tenant or renter policy.
 We have clients regularly tell us, they have “nothing of value” in the apartment.